 Bromsgrove

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the Bromsgrove local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-Bromsgrove, in north Worcestershire, combines market town character with rolling countryside.
+Overview ⁞ Bromsgrove, in north Worcestershire, combines market town character with rolling countryside.
 The town of Bromsgrove has a historic high street, Avoncroft Museum of Historic Buildings, and nearby parks.
 The district includes villages and farmland, with the Lickey Hills and Clent Hills providing elevated viewpoints, woodlands, and walking trails.
 Canals, meadows, and historic estates are interspersed across the landscape, giving Bromsgrove a blend of rural and suburban charm.

+Who governs Bromsgrove?
 The local authority for this district is: Bromsgrove District Council - responsible for district-level services.
 Since Worcestershire is a two-tier area, county-level services are handled by: Worcestershire County Council.

 Constituencies in Bromsgrove